jujhars13/k8s-playground/README.md

-# K8s service mesh experiments
+# K8s playground

-Use tf to deploy a k8s service
+Used for things such as service mesh and ebpf experiments

 ## Minikube